Qasim-Hassan/Utils/README.md

 1. **Agent Interoperability:** Supports mainstream AI Agents to communicate with each other.
 2. **Authentication:** Uses *UUID API KEY auth* for agents.
-3. **Secrets Management:** Securely conveys only the necessary data, extracts out confidential information.
+3. **Secrets Management:** Securely conveys the necessary data, extracts out confidential information.
-4. Stores data only during communication — deletes once message is transferred to the destined agent.
+4. **Zero-Data Retention:** Stores data during communication — deletes once the message is transferred to the destined agent.